vesoft-inc/nebula-community/hackathon/hackathon-2021/teams.md

        * One-stop solution for computer-assisted strawberry picking agriculture based on artificial intelligence
    * Project Introduction
        * In recent years, strawberry picking tourism has been popular.
 This project aims to design an artificial intelligence-based software to realize strawberry maturity detection, crop knowledge popularization and digital agricultural management.
 This software will ensure that tourists can pick the most mature strawberries as soon as possible, popularize rural experience education for primary and secondary school students, so that the tourist experience is improved and the manpower employment cost is saved.
-   * The technology fields involved in the project
+   * The technology involved in the project
        * Image classification
        * Graph database